 SUPPLIERS OF VITAMIN K2 MK4 and MK7

-Falcon Trading International is a USA based wholesale supplier of Vitamin K2 MK4 and MK7.
-Menatetrenone (MK4) and menaquinone (MK7) are available in various strengths, in oil or powder form.
-These are top selling products due to their proven effectiveness in the areas of bone and heart health.
+Falcon Trading International is a USA based global supplier of wholesale Vitamin K2 MK-4 and MK-7 to manufacturers.
+Available in various strengths in oil or powder form, these products are in high demand due to their proven effectiveness in the areas of bone and heart health.

 HOW VITAMIN K2 FUNCTIONS IN THE BODY

 Vitamin K2 plays an essential role in carboxylation of glutamic acid to γ-carboxy glutamic acid (Gla).
-This process allows for coagulation of blood, critical binding of calcium to the bone matrix, removal of calcium from soft tissues such as arteries, and other biological functions.
+This process allows for coagulation of blood, critical binding of calcium to the bone matrix, and removal of calcium from soft tissues such as arteries.

 VITAMIN K2 AND HEART HEALTH